MarRist/Handwritten-Digit-Classification/README.md

 #### 3) Naive Bayes classifier

-* Convert the real-valued features x into binary features b using 0.5 as a threshold: bj = 1 if xj > 0.5 otherwise bj = 0.
+* The real-valued features x were converted into binary features b using 0.5 as a threshold: bj = 1 if xj > 0.5 otherwise bj = 0.

-* Using the binary features b and the class labels, train a Bernoulli Naive Bayes classifier using MAP estimation with prior Beta(α, β) with α = β = 2.
-Fit the model:
+* Using the binary features b and the class labels, Bernoulli Naive Bayes classifier using MAP estimation with prior Beta(α, β) with α = β = 2 was trained.
+The fitted model is:

   ![eq1](https://latex.codecogs.com/gif.latex?p%28y%20%3D%20k%29%20%3D%201/10)